hiqdev/yii2-thememanager/docs/readme/Idea.md

 - [composer-config-plugin] to create themes as plugins i.e. code combined and distributed together with configuration
-- [Yii2 dependency injection] for widgets
+- [Yii2 dependency injection] for widgets and menus
 - [Yii2 theming] with `pathMap` auto assembling

 [composer-config-plugin]:    https://github.com/hiqdev/composer-config-plugin